-Psychiatric Medication Management Services for Adults
+Psychiatric Medication Management Services for Adults and Teens

 A common question that patients ask is "when do I know if I should start a medication?"
 This is a great question since medications can be very helpful, but also have varying risk for side effects.
 There are several factors that can play into answering this question including your personal history of mental health symptoms and family history.
 However, the easiest way we have found to help in guiding this question is to look at the level of impairment your symptoms are causing.
 If your symptoms have started to impact your work or school performance, your personal relationships, or if you no longer find excitement in things you previously enjoyed, this could be an indication that a medication may be helpful.